A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Defining and Measuring Bias

-We also apply bias measures from the information retrieval literature~\cite{Geyik2019,ranked_outputs} to the setting of text-to-image retrieval.
-This is a natural application given that vision-language models are increasingly being used for semantic image search~\cite{Evertrove}, introducing biases from the attributes which get ranked higher than others in the top $k$ results.
-Let $\tau_y$ be a ranked list of images $\mathcal{I}$ according to their similarity to a text query $T$, and $\tau_T^k$ be the top $k$ images of the list.
+\paragraph{WEAT.} We first investigate the suitability of the Word Embedding Association Test (\textit{WEAT}) \cite{Caliskan2017} for measuring bias in VL models. \textit{WEAT} is derived from the Implicit Association Test (IAT) \cite{Greenwald1998} which measures the time-delay that human subjects take in associating a given demographic group with positive or negative descriptors.~\textit{WEAT} is used to measure the bias of word and sentence embeddings \cite{Caliskan2017, May2019}, and more recently has been adapted to evaluate the the bias of vision encoders \cite{Steed2021}.
+The mathematical implementation of~\textit{WEAT} for the VL setting is described in~\cref{appendix:weat_math}.

-measures the difference between the desired proportion of image attributes in $\tau_T^k$ and the actual proportion.
-For example, given the text query ``this person has a degree in mathematics", a desired distribution of the image attribute gender could be 50\% to ensure equal representation.
+\paragraph{Ranking metrics.} We also apply bias measures from the information retrieval literature~\cite{Geyik2019,ranked_outputs} to the setting of text-image retrieval.
+This is a natural application given that VL models are increasingly used for semantic image search, introducing biases from the attributes which get ranked higher than others in the top $k$ results.
+We describe the mathematical implementation of these metrics, namely \textit{Skew}, \textit{MaxSkew} and Normalized Discounted Cumulative KL-Divergence (\textit{NDKL}) in~\cref{appendix:ranking_metrics}.